RIC Prof. Lobban and Team of Archaeologists Discover Lost Temple in Sudan

 Based on all of these findings, his team was able to confirm, at last, that they were at the site of an ancient Meroitic temple that had not been otherwise known or recorded.

 Lobban’s reaction?
 He gave a wry smile.
 “Here I am reading hieroglyphics on a column that is 2,000 years old and that no one has seen before.
 That’s a pretty good deal,” he said.

 In future seasons, he hopes to excavate further and deeper and find still more of the missing pieces of this temple.
 He said, “There’s a lot of African history just sitting there.
 Meroe was a classical civilization.
 They have a writing system that’s never been translated.
 There’s a lot of research work to be done.”

 Back at Rhode Island College, anthropology students Adam and Laura Gerard – husband and wife – work with Lobban to translate the Meroitic language.
 Laura described Lobban as a fascinating man.
 She said, “I heard the Lobban legend in the anthropology department, long before I met him.”

 “Legend is he was a journalist in war-torn countries and that he helped liberate people in the jungles of West Africa,” she said.

 Lobban modestly confirmed that these past exploits were true.

-“He’s also known as the modern-day Indiana Jones,” she said.
+Then she added, “He is also known as the modern-day Indiana Jones.”